seomoz/Social-Authority-SDK/docs/code-examples/perl.md

----
-title: Perl Example Code
-layout: default
----
 # Perl Example Code

-Querying the Social Authority API is really quite simple.
-Here's an expanded example using the `HTTP::Thin::UserAgent` client from CPAN.
+This example uses the `HTTP::Thin::UserAgent` client from CPAN.

 	#!/usr/bin/env perl
 	use 5.12.1;